 - Communicating to parishioners, listening to their ideas and feedback, and engaging them in outreach activities

-We invite you to learn more about our six key ministries in the ministries section of the website.
+We invite you to learn more about our six key ministries.
 We are actively involved in service related to poverty, health, housing and education.
 Our newest effort is a commitment to the Community Youth and Women’s Alliance to consider them as a “key” ministry partner assuring them of regular funding.

-Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
+Jesus said unto him, thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
-And the second is like unto it, Thou shalt love thy neighbor as thyself.
-(Matthew 22:36-40 King James Version –
+And the second is like unto it, thou shalt love thy neighbor as thyself (Matthew 22:36-40).